What are the aims of this patient guide?

 As a female-to-male transgender person, do I need to follow the same instructions?

 Female-to-male transgender people who have not had a hysterectomy can still get pregnant if they have sex with a person who can produce sperm.
 For this reason, female-to-male transgender individuals of child-bearing potential should be entered into the Pregnancy Prevention Programme.

 Where can I find out more about isotretinoin?

-Web links to detailed leaflets:
+Web links to relevant information:

-This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.
+This patient guide aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.

 BRITISH ASSOCIATION OF DERMATOLOGISTS PATIENT GUIDE